alexjoverm/blog/source/_posts/Use-Prettier-with-TSLint-and-be-happy.md

 npm i -D tslint-config-prettier
 ```

-Then add it to the end of your `tslint.json` file:
+Add it to the end of your `tslint.json` file:

 ```json
 {